2/12/2019

 Tom DeRosa

-we think about that.
-But there's high visibility, Tayo, to that number.
-This is a number that we know where those opportunities are.
+But there's high visibility tie-out to that number.
+Oh, yeah.
+This is a number that – We know where those opportunities are.

 speaker

-Oh, yeah, that's a very good point.
+So, yeah, that's a very good point.
 I should have mentioned that.
-So Tayo, I can sit down with you and walk you through building by building what those opportunities are.
+So, Tyler, I can sit down with you and walk you through building by building what those opportunities are.
 They are not unidentified opportunities.
-That's a very good point,
+That's a very good point, Tom.

 speaker

-Tom.
+Okay.
 Excellent.
-One more thing you would indulge me.
-I would take a look at the sub and then in regards to properties under construction on the shop side for your top three markets, LA, New York and Boston, it feels like there are a couple more properties under construction now on a quarter over quarter basis.
-Just to get what's your viewpoint in regards to supply?
+One more if you would indulge me.
+I was taking a look at the sub, and then in regards to properties under construction on the shop side, for your top three markets, LA, New York, and Boston.
+It feels like there are a couple more properties under construction now on a quarter-over-quarter basis.
+Just what's your viewpoint in regards to supply?
 Is that kind of shifting back to primary markets?
-Is this still really more of an issue of secondary markets at this point in the cycle?
-So,
+Is it still really more of an issue of, you know, secondary markets at this point in the cycle?

 speaker

-so we do give you those stats because, you know, that's what you guys have asked for.
-And we continue to give those stats with our view of supply as it relates to our own portfolio is very granular, much granular.
-We've shown you some of the stats on our invest today, which, you know, we see supply is an FDU or Adjusted Competition Union.
+So, Tayo, we do give you those stats because, you know, that's what you guys have asked for, and we continue to give those stats with our view of supply as it relates to our own portfolio is very granular, much granular.
+We've shown you some of those stats on our Invest Today, which, you know, we see supply is an FDU or adjusted competition unit.
 And our view is competition or our portfolio will be lower in 2019 than in 2018.
-But that, you know, we'll see obviously things fall off from 18 to 19, but also things go from 19 to 20.
-Right.
-We're encouraged by what we are seeing, particularly as you recall, I mentioned in our assisted living segment, which is a very large portion of our US business.
-We have seen 120 basis funds occupancy increase.
+But that, you know, we'll see, obviously, Things fall off from 18 to 19, but also things go from 19 to 20.
+We're encouraged by what we are seeing, particularly, as you recall, I mentioned, in our assisted living segment, which is a very large portion of our U.S. business, we have seen 120 base response occupants increase.
 That is one of the best uptick we have seen in years.
 Hopefully that's helpful.
 Thank you.
+Great.

 speaker